Sentinel-One/ansible_collection_s1agents/README.md

 #### Idempotence on Windows

-The `s1_product_id` variable must be defined with the Product ID (GUID) for the SentinelOne agent version being deployed in order for the install and upgrade tasks to be idempotent.
+To ensure idempotence, the `s1_product_id` variable must be defined with the Product ID (GUID) for the SentinelOne agent version being deployed.
 If the Product ID is not set, then the task will attempt to reinstall the same version.
 This variable is defined in the [s1_agent_common](roles/s1_agent_common/vars/windows.yml) role and will be updated periodically, but it is not guaranteed to have mappings for all releases.
-Steps for configuring `s1_product_id` specific to your deployment are provided in the README for the [s1_agent_common role](roles/s1_agent_common/README.md) role for.
+Steps for configuring `s1_product_id` specific to your deployment are provided in the [s1_agent_common role](roles/s1_agent_common/README.md) role.

 Additionally, this can occasionally cause testing these roles with molecule (`molecule test`) to fail on the idempotence step.
 If you see: